Bounding Training Data Reconstruction in DP-SGD: Bounding Training Data Reconstruction

-The gradient-based attack optimizing \Cref{eq:grad_opt_loss} does not make use of any potential prior knowledge the adversary might have about the target point $z^*$.
 We now present a prior-aware attack whose success can be directly compared to the reconstruction upper bound from \Cref{cor:bound_reconstruction_dpsgd}.
-For simplicity we consider only discrete uniform priors over a finite set of candidate points $\{z_1, \ldots, z_n\}$.
-This setting is again favorable towards the adversary: the points in the prior can represent a shortlist of candidates the adversary managed to narrow down using side knowledge about the target.
-In this case it is also reasonable to use the error function $\lattackloss(z,z') = \indicator[z \neq z']$ since the adversary's goal is to identify which point from the prior is the target.

-In addition to the prior $\pi = \frac{1}{n} \sum_i \one_{z_i}$ where the target is sampled from, this attack has access to the same information as the gradient-based attack from \Cref{sec: background}: all the privatized gradients (and therefore, intermediate models) produced by DP-SGD, and knowledge of the fixed dataset $\Dfixed$ that can be used to remove all the known datapoints from the privatized gradients.
+In addition to the uniform prior $\pi = \frac{1}{n} \sum_i \one_{z_i}$ from which we assume the target is sampled from, our prior-aware attack has access to the same information as the gradient-based attack from \Cref{sec: background}: all the privatized gradients (and therefore, intermediate models) produced by DP-SGD, and knowledge of the fixed dataset $\Dfixed$ that can be used to remove all the known datapoints from the privatized gradients.
 The attack is given in \Cref{alg: prior_aware_attack}.
 For simplicity, in this section we present and experiment with the version of the attack corresponding to the full-batch setting in DP-SGD (i.e.\ $q = 1$).
-We present an extension of the algorithm to the mini-batch setting in \Cref{sec:subsampling}.
+We present an extension of the algorithm to the mini-batch setting in \Cref{sec:effect_of_hyps}.